What determines the value of a wholesale business?

 General value drivers

-It is not only the profitability and size of a company that determine its value.
-A number of internal value drivers also have an impact – both positively and negatively – on the selling price.
-Based on the base valuation, the value can increase or decrease by up to 25%.
+Not only the profitability and size of a company determine its value.
+A series of internal value drivers also affects the selling price – both positively and negatively.
+Based on the basic valuation, the value can increase or decrease by up to 25%.
 The most important value drivers here are:

-- Independence from the owner : For a buyer, the question arises whether the success would continue without the current owner.
-The less the company depends on the activities and relationships of the owner, the higher the average bids are.
+• Independence from the owner: For a buyer, the question arises whether the success would continue without the current owner.
+The less the company depends on the activities and relationships of the owner, the higher the purchase offers observed on average.

-- Growth prospects and potential: Investors are interested in the future prospects of a company.
+• Growth prospects and potential: Investors are interested in a company’s future prospects.
 Questions that are important here: Is the main market growing?
-What percentage growth do I forecast for my company over the next three years?
-Is there potential within the core competence that could be exploited profitably?
-Is there a shortage of skilled workers or is it easy to recruit new employees?
+What percentage of growth do I forecast for my company for the next three years?
+Is there potential within the core competency that could be profitably exploited?
+Is there a shortage of skilled workers or is the recruitment of new employees possible without problems?
 Is there sufficient cash flow for replacement and expansion investments?

-- Market position: This takes into account the catchment area and the pricing policy of the company.
-Companies that operate not only regionally and companies that can enforce prices that are above the market average receive, on average, significantly higher purchase offers.
+• Market position: This takes into account the company’s catchment area and pricing policy.
+Companies that operate beyond the regional level and those that can enforce prices above the market average receive significantly higher purchase offers on average.

-- Balance: How dependent is the company on individual customers or business partners (e.g. suppliers)?
-Companies without large concentration risks receive, on average, higher purchase offers.
+• Balance: How dependent is the company on individual customers or business partners (e.g., suppliers)?
+Companies without large cluster risks receive higher purchase offers on average.

-- Employees: One motivation for purchasing companies can be access to new qualified employees who are difficult to find on the labor market.
-Companies that can attract and retain sought-after employees receive, on average, significantly higher purchase offers.
+• Employees: A motivation for buying companies can be access to new qualified employees who are difficult to find in the job market.
+Companies that can attract and retain desirable employees receive significantly higher purchase offers on average.

-Which factors are particularly relevant when evaluating a wholesale business?
-What determines value besides the obvious things like sales and profits and the general internal value drivers?
+Which factors are especially relevant when valuing a wholesale business?
+What determines the value besides the obvious things like turnover and profit and the general internal value drivers?
 What influences the attractiveness and thus the value of the company?
-If your company presents itself exceptionally positively in the following points, this can mean an additional increase in value of around 10-15% on the base value.
+If your company presents itself exceptionally positively in the following points, this can mean an additional increase in value of approx. 10-15% on the base value in total.

-- Supplier structure as a value driver: The supplier structure has a significant impact on the value of a wholesale company.
-If it is well thought out and diversified, it has a whole range of positive effects.
-Advantages can include: lower costs and higher margins due to greater negotiating power, greater security of supply and shorter reaction times to changes due to a broader supplier base, etc. A good supplier structure increases the value of the company.
+• Supplier structure as a value driver: The supplier structure has a significant impact on the value of a wholesale company.
+If it is well thought out and diversified, this has a number of positive effects.
+Advantages can include: lower costs and higher margins due to greater negotiating power, greater security of supply and shorter reaction times to changes due to a broader supplier base, etc. A good supplier structure has a value-enhancing effect on the company.

-- Amount of trading margin: Most wholesale companies aim for a trading margin in the range of 15-30%.
-Industries with specialized or high-priced products may achieve higher margins, while highly competitive or price-sensitive markets may have lower margins.
-It is important that you as a wholesaler regularly review your trading margins and optimize them through efficient business management, good supplier relationships and smart pricing strategies, thereby increasing the value of your company.
+• Level of trade margin: Most wholesale companies aim for a trade margin in the range of 15-30%.
+Industries with specialized or high-priced products can achieve higher margins, while highly competitive or price-sensitive markets have lower margins.
+It is important that you as a wholesaler regularly review your trade margins and optimize them through efficient operations, good supplier relationships, and smart pricing strategies, thereby increasing the value of your company.

-- Optimal inventory turnover rate: The inventory turnover rate in wholesale trade varies greatly depending on the industry, product type and business model.
-It has a direct and significant impact on various aspects of the wholesale business, including liquidity, cost structure, efficiency, competitiveness and financial ratios.
-Increasing turnover speed improves operations, reduces costs and increases profitability, ultimately increasing the overall value of the company.
+• Optimal inventory turnover rate: The inventory turnover rate varies greatly in wholesale depending on the industry, product type, and business model.
+It has a direct and significant impact on various aspects of the wholesale business, including liquidity, cost structure, efficiency, competitiveness, and financial indicators.
+A higher turnover rate improves operational processes, reduces costs, and increases profitability, which ultimately increases the overall value of the company.

-- Share of own brands: The percentage of private labels has a significant impact on the value of a wholesale company and can increase it considerably.
+• Share of private labels: The percentage share of private labels has a significant impact on the value of a wholesale company and can substantially increase it.
 Private label products can differentiate the product range and set the company apart from competitors.
-They are not dependent on others, can be more innovative as they wish and need, develop new products or adapt existing ones and generally react more quickly to market changes.
-A successful private label increases customer loyalty, as customers tend to stick to products and brands that they perceive as high quality and reasonably priced.
-Private label products generally offer higher profit margins than branded products because the production and distribution processes can be better controlled, thus reducing costs.
+They are not dependent on others, can be more innovative as desired and needed, develop new products or adapt existing ones, and generally respond more quickly to market changes.
+A successful private label increases customer loyalty, as customers tend to become attached to products and brands they perceive as high-quality and reasonably priced.
+Private label products usually offer higher profit margins than branded products, as production and distribution processes can be better controlled, thus reducing costs.

-- Exclusive distribution rights to the products: Exclusivity agreements enable you to achieve higher margins because you have a special market position as the sole source for certain products.
-Their negotiating position with retailers who want to distribute the exclusive products is strong.
-New competitors find it more difficult to enter the market because the most attractive products are sold exclusively through them.
-Companies with exclusive distribution rights offer a high level of earnings security and are valued higher.
-One potential danger is dependence on a few suppliers.
+• Exclusive distribution rights to the products: Exclusivity agreements allow you to achieve higher margins, as you occupy a special market position as the sole source for certain products.
+Your negotiating position vis-à-vis retailers who want to sell the exclusive products is strong.
+New competitors find it harder to enter the market, as the most attractive products are sold exclusively through you.
+Companies with exclusive distribution rights offer a high level of earnings security and are valued more highly.
+A possible danger lies in the dependence on a few suppliers.
 If these agreements end or suppliers change the terms, this can have negative consequences.

-In addition to figures such as sales and profits, the Nimbo company valuation also takes into account the value drivers mentioned above.
+The Nimbo Company Valuation considers not only figures such as turnover and profit but also the value drivers mentioned above.
 Free version available!